ghibo/mageia-prime/README.md

 	/usr/sbin/mageia-prime-install -d

+### Option '-f'
+By default mageia-prime-uninstall preserves the working xorg.conf file after unconfiguring.
+In this way a subsequent call to mageia-prime-install can re-use such file without having to regenerate one.
+If a user has made customizations to the /etc/X11/xorg.conf, such customizations will be preserved when, after having switched to the Intel card, the system it is returned back to the NVidia one.
+The `-f' option permits to override this behaviour and thus create always a fresh xorg.conf, without having to re-use the preserved one.

 ### Option '-i'
 This option allows to use the Intel driver (i.e. from package x11-driver-video-intel`) instead of kernel Intel `modesetting`.

 ### Option '-k':
 This option will force the installation of the nvidia-current driver series.